QUESTIONS ABOUT THE COVID VACCINE

 Should I have the vaccine if I’ve already had COVID?

 Yes.
 Given some uncertainties around the durability of immunity after true infection it is recommended that eligible people still have the vaccine.
 In the data from the trials of the two current vaccines there has been no safety issues with people who have had COVID receiving the vaccine and it hasn’t resulted in a bad reaction.
+Currently you can get your booster vaccine 4 months after Covid Infection.

 Will the vaccine make me feel unwell?